thatditsyboy/Tennis-Match-Analysis-Using-Computer-Vision/README.md

-# 🎾 Tennis Match Analysis Project
+# 🎾 Tennis Match Analysis Using Computer Vision

 ## 📌 Overview
 This project focuses on analyzing tennis match videos using **Computer Vision** techniques.
 It leverages deep learning models to detect players, track the ball, and extract key statistics such as shot speed and player movements.
 The system also maps real-world positions to a **mini-court representation** for enhanced visualization.